Tunneling runs your app code locally on your machine via the Forge CLI and Cloudflare.

 see your changes by refreshing the page that your app is on.

-with a custom UI app, the Forge CLI serves
+When running forge tunnel with a Custom UI app, the Forge CLI serves

-the content from the path
+the content from the path directories specified in each resource that's defined in your manifest.

 This means that if your static assets require rebundling, you need to bundle them before refreshing